 Top tip: When you sync your contacts and calendars with Connected, you can turn on handy notifications for pre-meeting intelligence and reminders.

-#6 Show off your work
+#6 Show off your work and stand out on LinkedIn

 LinkedIn allows you to connect media to your profile, including video, audio, pictures, documents and presentations to show examples of your past work and enrich your profile.
 You’re able to do this on the “Summary”, “Education” and “Experience” sections of your profile.
 You can also find out more by checking out LinkedIn’s handy how-to guide for adding/removing media.